mattapperson/react-joi-forms/README.md

 ```

 ### What is JoiForms?
-A library that lets you create forms easily and painlessly from [Joi](http://github.com/hapijs/joi) Schemas.
+A library that lets you create forms easily and painlessly from [Joi... well, ok joi-browser](https://github.com/jeffbski/joi-browser) Schemas.
 From simple CRUD forms to complex ones with custom input components...
 JoiForms has you covered.

 ### Features
  - "It just works" out of the box!